lucaneviani/lucaneviani/README.md

 ---

 MSc in **Economic Data Analytics** (*Applied Economics*), **University of Padua**.
+BSc in **Business Administration and Management**, **Ca' Foscari University of Venice**.

 Quantitative background in economics, advanced econometrics, and causal inference.
-Over the past two years, my focus has shifted toward **Data Science, Machine Learning, and AI systems**.
+Over the past two years, my focus has shifted toward **Data Science, Machine Learning, and AI systems**, developing these skills through both academic work and personal projects, research, and real-world applications.

-I am a strong believer in learning by doing, focusing on building and deploying hands-on, end-to-end projects—from autonomous multi-agent systems and ML tournament regressors to geospatial data pipelines and LLM fine-tuning.
+I am a strong believer in learning by doing, focusing on building and deploying end-to-end projects: I am passionate about researching and developing machine learning systems, ranging from LLM and speech model fine-tuning to autonomous agents, causal inference, and scalable data pipelines.

+My work focuses on understanding complex datasets, developing appropriate modeling approaches, and applying quantitative methods to extract meaningful insights and solve problems.

-I am currently seeking a **Junior Data Scientist / Data Analyst** role in a dynamic environment where I can tackle complex data challenges, ship real-world models, and continuously grow my technical skills on the job.
+I am currently seeking a **Data Scientist / Business Analyst** role in a dynamic environment where I can tackle complex data challenges, ship real-world models, and continuously grow my technical skills on the job.

 ---